Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** I'm having too many bad days in rows.
 I think the current health state at home is one of the causes.
 Feeling a bit down.

+### Day 66: October 10, 2020 (Actually contributing)

+**Today's Progress**: Learning how to properly contribute to a public repo.
+I don't fully understand the process (as why I have to fork before cloning), but as always, I will learn more as I move forward.

+**Thoughts:** Still feeling down.
+I'm moving, though.
+That's good.